-temperature changes with altitude near the Earth's surface.
-As you climb in altitude the temperature goes down (this is why high mountains can have snow on them year round, even though they are located in warm areas).
-The data in this table is plotted in Figure 1.3.
+Table 1.2 contains data showing how the temperature changes with altitude near the Earth's surface.
+As you climb in altitude, the temperature goes down (this is why high mountains can have snow on them year round, even though they are located in warm areas).
+The data points in this table are plotted in Figure 1.3.